Quake4/MindMiner/Config.md

     * **ThreadMask** [string] - array of 0 or 1 of cpu mask to enable or disable thread.
 Mask "0101" enabled two thread from four.
     * **ConfigFile** [string] - user created filename miner config.
     * **ThreadCount** [int] - thread count.

-Miners config read on each loop.
-You may change configuration at any time and it will be applied on the next loop.
-If you delete miner config it will be created default on the next loop.